steven-meehan/crafter-gallery-site/README.md

 [Misc Content](#misc-content) : [CSS Config](#css-config) : [Back to Top](#table-of-contents)

 ### SEO Configuration

+This section details the Data File structure used to build out the system's SEO meta tags.

 The images held within the galleries will have their SEO data built from the data files powering the given gallery.
 However, for best results all pages should have certain elements in the `<head>` section of the page.